Raw Foods and Menopause

 Early vs. Late Menopause

-You might long for those periods to be gone, but early menopause is a good thing.
+You might long for those periods to be gone, but early menopause is not a good thing.
 Even if a woman misses a few periods, menopause is not “officially” reached until a woman has experienced a year period-free.
 During pre-menopause, many women endure symptoms including hot flashes, vaginal problems and bone loss as a result of the estrogen highs and lows that accompany this transition time.

 Menopause is considered “early” when it occurs prior to the age of forty.
 Often, menopause is induced by hysterectomy or chemotherapy.
 In the absence of such medical intervention, it is called premature menopause or “premature ovarian failure.”